Has algae taken over your water body? Struggling to find a solution? Look no further!

 Filamentous algae is green in appearance and sometimes brownish in colour if exposed to strong sunlight.
 It appears floating on the water’s surface, amongst submerged rocks or in the shallows of dams and lake edges and is stringy.

-Microalgae (Green Algae, Bluegreen Algae)
+Microalgae (Green, Bluegreen Algae)

 Microalgae is a much broader group of algae.
 It can vary from flecks through the water column, to the water turning entirely green, to what looks like oil slick or paint across the surface.
 It is important to know the difference between green and bluegreen algae as bluegreen can be toxic.

-What are algae?
-Bacteria or plant?
+What are Algae?
+Bacteria or Plant?

 Algae (singular: 'alga') are often described as plant-like organisms that contain chlorophyll and various other colouring pigments.
 This combination allows algae to trap light from the sun, which it uses to produce its own food.
 That's right - algae also use photosynthesis, just like regular plants.